JoostImpink/fama-french-industry/README.md

 #### Sample usage

 Download the repository and move it into your SAS folder structure, e.g. `\yourproject\SAS\git\fama-french`.
-Then, use as follows
+Then, use as follows, assuming your code is in `yourproject\SAS'.

     /* load macro */
-    include 'SAS\siccodes49.sas';
+    include 'git/fama-french/SAS/Siccodes49.sas';

     /* create sample dataset */
     data a_myfunda (keep = gvkey sich gvkey fyear at sale ceq);